wwwanyu/wwwanyu-blog/source/_posts/2021-07-18-showmygear.md

 This is better if you compare it to the first version of wireframe, but everything is still improving.

 ## Working on a side project is a privilege
-I'm so lucky not only to have suggestions from my friends, my colleague from privious job, <a href="http://ruoshin.wang" target="_blank">Ruoshin</a> participating in the early days, it was such a magical feeling that having the change to make all the goofy ideas come true, discuss and build things democratic.
+I'm so lucky not only to have suggestions from my friends, my colleague from privious job, <a href="http://ruoshin.wang" target="_blank">Ruoshin</a> participates from the beginning, it was such a magical feeling that having the change to make all the goofy ideas come true, discuss and build things democratic.

 <img src="hiker.png" alt="hiker's clothes anatomy">